mccalluc/FP-DataEntry/README.md

 	SolrIndexer
 	BothEndsHandler

 Each is passed a single argument: the path to a configuration file.
-For each of the demos linked above, the configuration can be inspected at `/config.xml`:
-For example, [fp-quarters-demo/config.xml](http://firuta.huh.harvard.edu:8080/fp-quarters-demo/config.xml).
 To see all the possible options in one place, the [DTD](FP-DataEntry/src/main/resources/configuration.dtd) is also useful.

 ## Running tests